 Here we have an image of a day of meals, with the total number of carbs, fat and protein for the day.
 Remember that it is a low-carb high-fat (LCHF) diet – which means that you need to focus on healthy fats from sources such as butter, olive oil, coconut oil and avocados, which will keep you full and satisfied; a moderate amount of protein; and a low amount of carbs, from real food sources such as vegetables.

 When you begin to track your own foods, it will open your eyes to hidden carbs, which will lead you to start reading food labels.
 This will help you get an even closer look at what you’re really consuming.
-We have provided a nifty video to help you do this in the online program.

 When reading food labels, it is the number of carbs less the dietary fibre, per 100gs that gives you the net carbs.
 You will be looking for all foods that are 5g per 100g and below, with no hidden sugars, preservatives or additives.